chardbres/first-heroku-app/README.md

 ### Set your Secrets

-Set your environmental variables in your heroku app.
+Set your environmental variables in your Heroku app.

 ```sh
 heroku config:set SECRET_KEY_BASE=$(rails secret)